Google Workspace (previously known as GSuite and before that Google Apps) is one of the most popular sets of cloud-based business tools worldwide.

 - Cross-domain support – You can share contacts with users of your G Suite domain, but also with users of other domains or @gmail.com users.

-- Advanced administrative features: Administrators can restore lost contacts at any point of time or check logs of who has shared, deleted or removed contacts anytime.
+- Advanced administrative features: Administrators can restore lost contacts at any point of time or check logs of who has shared, deleted, or removed contacts anytime.

 In short, this plug-in really will improve time management across your organization.
+Indeed, this is of those add-ons that level up your Google Workspace experience.

 Still, you feel like you’re talking to a brick wall.
 At this point, you find yourself wondering: did someone even bother to open these emails at all?
 Well, this question doesn’t have to remain unanswered.